dudintv/dudin.tv/content/articles/vizrt-script-1.md

 1. Form of data storage — variables, arrays, objects
 2. Logical constructions — branches, loops, functions
-3. Syntax — rules of code writing to make compiler understands it <a href="https://en.wikipedia.org/wiki/Compiler" target="_blank">Wikipedia</a>
+3. Syntax — rules of code writing to make compiler understands it <a href="https://en.wikipedia.org/wiki/Compiler" target="_blank">Wikipedia</a>.
+In VizArtist we use language which is called "Viz 3 Script".

 <media-image name="ProgrammingMindMap.png" />